You are here:

 The County Treasurer shall establish and be responsible for monitoring a system of internal controls governing the administration and management of the County portfolio, and these controls shall be documented in writing.
 Such controls shall be designed to prevent and control losses of the County funds arising from fraud, employee error, misrepresentation by third parties, unanticipated changes in financial markets, or imprudent actions by any personnel.
 The internal controls will address: control of collusion, separation of duties, separating transaction authority from accounting and record keeping, custodial safekeeping, clear delegation of authority, written confirmation of telephone transactions, minimizing the number of authorized investment officials and documentation of investment transactions.

 As part of the annual audit of County government, the County Treasurer shall have the investment program reviewed by the Auditor of the State of Ohio or other qualified auditing firm.
-This audit will be designed to establish asset and liability valuations and measure compliance with the County investment policies and procedures.
-The results of each audit will be disclosed at an open meeting of the Board of County Commissioners.
-The Board of County Commissioners may periodically seek additional examinations of the investment program at its discretion.
+This audit will be designed to verify asset and liability valuations and measure compliance with the County investment policies and procedures.
+The results of each audit will be disclosed to the County Executive.
+The County Executive may periodically seek additional examinations of the investment program at its discretion.
 The County Treasurer at his or her discretion may contract with an independent firm to audit the County Investment Program.